 Secure your place today and take the next step in your shearing journey.

-We are once again partnering with the National Federation of Young Farmers’ Clubs (NFYFC), CFfl Cymru/Wales YFC, Scottish Association of Young Farmers Club (SAYFC) and Young Farmers’ Club of Ulster (YFCU) to provide subsidised shearing and wool handling training for Young Farmers Club (YFC) members across the UK.
+We are once again partnering with the National Federation of Young Farmers’ Clubs (NFYFC), CFfl Cymru/Wales YFC, Scottish Association of Young Farmers Club (SAYFC) and Young Farmers’ Club of Ulster (YFCU).
+Providing subsidised shearing and wool handling training for Young Farmers Club (YFC) members across the UK.

 What the Training Includes